Eason0127/Lensfree_Microscope/under_sampling.md

 ## Sample

 It is a random generated sample with $1024 \times 1024$ resolution.
 I added some white Guassian noise to simulate the random noise while imaging.
+Due to in lensless microscope the FOV is equal to the active area on the sensor chip which is nearly equal to the size of the sample.
+So the **FOV** here is $204.8\mu m \times 204.8\mu m$ .

 <div align="center">
     <figure>